popphp/docs/reference/pop_db.rst

 * ``ROW_AS_ARRAYOBJECT`` - As array objects

-The benefit of ``ROW_AS_RECORD`` is that you can operate on that row in real time, but if there are many rows returned in the result set, performance could be hinders.
+The benefit of ``ROW_AS_RECORD`` is that you can operate on that row in real time, but if there are many rows returned in the result set, performance could be hindered.
 Therefore, you can use something like ``ROW_AS_ARRAY`` as an alternative to keep the row data footprint smaller and lightweight.

 **Using the record class non-statically**